Click the green "Start" button for MCQ.

 Carbohydrates:

-Carbohydrates are organic compounds comprising carbon, hydrogen, and oxygen atoms.
+Carbohydrates are natural substances consisting of carbon, hydrogen, and oxygen elements.
 The ratio of hydrogen to oxygen is 2:1, similar to that in water (\(H_{2}O\)).
 Carbohydrates are categorized according to the quantity of sugar units they contain.

 -